Marcel Brache

-Marcel Girard Brache (born 15 October 1987) is an American rugby union player.
+Marcel Girard Brache (born 15 October 1987) is an American retired rugby union player.
 Brache was born in Los Angeles, California and was raised primarily in South Africa.
-He currently plays for the Austin Gilgronis of Major League Rugby (MLR), generally as a centre but can also play wing.
+He currently plays for the San Diego Legion of Major League Rugby (MLR), generally as a centre but can also play wing.

 Rugby career

 Brache represented Western Province from 2011 to 2013 in the Currie Cup and Vodacom Cup.
 Brache represented the Stormers in Super Rugby during the 2012 season where he made 1 substitute appearance, but did not make the Stormers squad for the 2013 season.

 Brache previously played for the Ikey Tigers in the Varsity Cup.